jcornill/SatisfactoryModdingGuide/SMLInstallGuide.md

 ### Switching to Development branch

-I highly suggest you to switch from Master branch to Development branch.
+I highly suggest you switch from Master branch to Development branch.

-The master branch is a copy of the latest built version and is generally considered stable but since the modding community progress fast, thing move fast and the Master branch is (when I'm writing this guide) completly outdated.
+The master branch is a copy of the latest built version and is generally considered stable but since the modding community progress fast, thing move fast and the Master branch is (when I'm writing this guide) completely outdated.

 The development branch is a more updated version of SML that is used for testing new features.
 Generally, you should try to be on the development branch, so you will need to do less recoding in the future and you can help test features as they are developed.

-It's pretty easy to switch branch using github desktop.
+It's pretty easy to switch branch using GitHub desktop.
 ![alt text](https://github.com/jcornill/SatisfactoryModdingGuide/raw/master/GitHub_DevBranch.png "GitHub_DevBranch")

 Now you are on the Development branch.